By Sukanya Raman, Associate, D&A Mumbai Office

-E-1 Treaty Trader and E-2 Treaty Investor visa applicants shall benefit the most.
+E-1 Treaty Trader and E-2 Treaty Visa applicants shall benefit the most.
 E-1 and E-2 visas are non-immigrant visas.
 Under an E-1 visa, applicants of the treaty country are permitted to enter the U.S. wholly to engage in international trade.
 Under the E-2 visa, applicants of the treaty country are permitted to enter the U.S. by investing a substantial amount of capital in a U.S. business.

 The E visa the classification has a lengthy list of requirements, a few of the general ones are as follows:

 Nationality of E visa qualifying country

 50% ownership and/or control & possession

 Trade is predominantly between the United States and the treaty country

 Enterprise must be real and operating a commercial enterprise

 Must be in the position to “develop and direct” the enterprise